evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.incentives.v1.GasMeter"></a>

 ### GasMeter
-GasMeter tracks the cummulative gas spent per participant in one epoch
+GasMeter tracks the cumulative gas spent per participant in one epoch

 | Field | Type | Label | Description |